telerik/fiddler-jam-docs/portal/portal-logs.md

 ## Opening Submitted Logs

 When the Extension User submits the log, it is automatically uploaded to the Fiddler Jam Portal cloud space.
-The Extension User is the only one to know the exact address of the log and has to share the generated link for the logged recording with the engineering teams who are Portal Users with the respective Portal access rights.
+The Extension User is the only one to know the exact address of the log and shares the generated link for the logged recording with the engineering teams who are Portal Users with the respective Portal access rights.

 Fiddler Jam protects the content of the submitted logs through the following rules: